vedu-13/Codtech/README.md

   e.Finally, the dummy file is removed for cleanup.

 This setup allows you to track whether the content of a file has been altered since a previous check by comparing their hash values.

+        Task 2: DEVELOP A TOOL TO IDENTIFY COMMON VULNERABILITIES (E.G., SQL INJECTION, XSS) IN WEB APPLICATIONS.

+The task at hand is to develop a web vulnerability scanning tool using the Python programming language, leveraging popular libraries such as requests for making HTTP requests and BeautifulSoup for parsing HTML content.
+The overarching objective is to create a functional scanner that can identify common security weaknesses within web applications.

+Our initial focus is on two prevalent vulnerability types: SQL Injection and Cross-Site Scripting (XSS).
+For SQL Injection, the tool aims to detect vulnerabilities by identifying potential input points on a webpage, such as form fields and URL parameters.
+It then crafts and sends specially designed payloads (e.g., single quotes, boolean-based conditions) to these input points.
+By analyzing the web application's response for tell-tale signs like database error messages or unexpected content changes, the scanner can flag potential SQL Injection flaws.

+For XSS detection, the tool also examines input fields.
+It injects simple script payloads into these fields and checks if these scripts are reflected back in the web page's HTML source code.
+While a full exploitation requires a browser, the reflection of the payload indicates a potential vulnerability where malicious scripts could be executed in a user's browser.

+Currently, we have laid the foundation for the scanner by implementing the core functionality to fetch web pages and parse their content.
+We have integrated basic modules for both SQL Injection and XSS checks, which can identify simple cases of these vulnerabilities.
+The ongoing development involves enhancing the sophistication of these checks, including using a wider array of payloads and more robust response analysis techniques.
+Future work will also focus on improving the tool's usability, such as adding options for scanning multiple targets, handling different types of web requests (like POST), and incorporating a clear reporting mechanism to summarize findings.
+The ultimate goal is to build a practical tool for basic web security testing.